saltduck/multifetch/README.md

 - `url` (string): The URL of the web page to scrape
 - `xpath` (string): XPath selector to find elements
 - `attribute` (string, optional): Specific attribute to extract (e.g., 'href', 'src', 'class').
 If not provided, returns text content.
+- `waitFor` (number, optional): Wait time in milliseconds for dynamic content to load (default: 3000ms)

 **Example:**
 ```javascript